a card with a watercolor painting of flowers on it

 • Romantic Occasion (Valentine's Day, Anniversary, Love):

-• "My dearest [Name], with a love that rivals Romeo and Juliet, I send you this token of my affection.
-'Love looks not with the eyes, but with the mind,' and my mind is forever captivated by you.
+• "My dearest [Name], I send you this with a love like Romeo and Juliet's.
+'Love looks not with the eyes, but with the mind,' and you've got my mind hooked.
 Happy Valentine's Day / Anniversary!"

 • Birthday Wishes:

-• "To [Name], on your special day, I wish you joy beyond measure.
-As Shakespeare wrote, 'With mirth and laughter let old wrinkles come.'
-May your birthday be filled with happiness and celebration!"
+• "To [Name], I wish you tons of joy on your day!
+Like Shakespeare said, 'With mirth and laughter let old wrinkles come.'
+Have an awesome birthday!"

 • Get Well Soon:

-• "Dear [Name], I am so sorry to hear you're unwell.
-Remember Shakespeare's words: 'The web of our life is of a mingled yarn, good and ill together.'
-Wishing you a swift recovery and brighter days ahead."
+• "Hey [Name], so sorry you're not feeling great.
+Remember: 'The web of our life is of a mingled yarn, good and ill together.'
+Get well soon!"

 • Congratulations: